DJBen/SatelliteKit/README.md

 - Migrated test suite from XCTest to Swift Testing framework
 - Preserved 100% calculation accuracy through delegation pattern
 - Added backward compatibility functions for legacy API

+`version/Tag 3.0.0 -- (2025 Aug 13) -- contributed by Sihao Lu`

+- Major API modernization: coordinate types (`LatLon`, `AziEle`, `RADec`)
+- All coordinate types are `Equatable`, `Hashable`, and `Sendable`
+- Conversion initializers for migration from legacy tuple APIs
+- Refactored all relevant functions and tests to use new types

 ---